 Within the space of the quilt box – you will NOT find bee frames.
 Instead – this is the area that is filled with an absorbent material.
 The items used range from wood shavings, burlap, straw etc.

 Small ventilation holes placed along the sides of the quilt box help excess moisture escape.
 I like to staple small mesh wire inside to cover the holes and prevent intruders.

 Moisture boards are slightly different than quilt boxes.
 Instead of a box filled with material, an absorbent board material (Homasote) is used – often in place of an inner cover.
 It is effective but rather expensive to purchase for only a couple of hives.

-The beauty of quilt boxes for bees is that they can be made inexpensively with many materials that you may already have at home.
+The beauty of quilt boxes is that they can be made inexpensively with many materials that you may already have at home.

 Install a Beehive Quilt Box

-Install your beehive quilt box on your hive right before cold arrives.
-There are several options for installation.
-If you have a candy board on your hive, the quilt box can go on top of that.
+Install your beehive quilt box right before cold arrives.
+There are several options for installation:

 - A deeper box 4” can be used for extra insulation